Lots of Iggy and Clash gigs!

 March 28, 1982 – Ornette Coleman @ The Ritz

 Well, that was one of the greatest, wildest musical excursions I’ve ever heard!
 He is so cool!
-All of it reminds me of Yoko’s Plastic Ono Band album which Ornette and his band guested on (in a live performance).
+All of it reminds me of Yoko’s Yoko Ono / Plastic Ono Band album on which Ornette and his band appear (in a live performance).
 And of course, Lou Reed loves him.
 Lots of free-form honking!
 I’m so glad that I got to see this LEGEND!!!

 May 16, 1982 –The Jam @ Northstage

 They let us inside for the sound check.
 The kids were like wild animals.
 The Jam were so loud and great!!
 3 band members – loud enough to be 10!
-Came home all black and blue.
+Came home all black and blue, hiding my body so that my parents wouldn’t see.

 May 25, 1982 – Sparks at My Father’s Place!!